baztheallmighty/MTautodraw/README.md

 * **File Encoding**: The script attempts to clean files, but starting with **ASCII** encoding is recommended.
 * **Break Up the Work**: For large networks, process devices in logical groups (e.g., by building or function) to keep diagrams clean.
 A diagram with more than 25-30 devices can become very cluttered.
 ---

+## 🔒 Outbound Network Connections

+For security and operational transparency, it's important to know what network connections a script makes.
+MTAudotDraw is designed to work primarily on local files and does not require an active internet connection to perform its main functions, provided one file is present.

+MAC Address to Vendor Mapping

+* **`Purpose:`** To provide more useful information in diagrams and data exports, the script maps MAC addresses to their respective hardware vendors (e.g., Cisco, Juniper, Dell).
+To do this, it needs a list of Organizationally Unique Identifiers (OUIs).
+* **` Trigger:`** This connection is only attempted if the file MacAddressToVendorsMapping.csv is not present in the script's root directory.
+* **` Process:`** On its first run (or if the file is deleted), **the script will attempt to download** the OUI list from devtools360.com.
+Once downloaded, it saves the data locally as MacAddressToVendorsMapping.csv.

+---